Sewer56/BloonsTD6.Mod.MultiUser/README.md

 ![Example Usage](./docs/images/UsageExample.png)

-In this example, adding `--profile Sewer56` will make the game use an alternative account associated with the name `Sewer56`.
-When you boot into the game you'll be prompted to log-in; and you use the same shortcut in the future, you will be automatically logged into that account.
+In this example, adding `--profile Sewer56 --save Sewer56` will make the game use an alternative account associated with the name `Sewer56`.
+When you boot into the game you'll be prompted to log-in.
+When you use the same shortcut in the future, you will be automatically logged into that account with its own separate save file.

 ### List of Available Flags

 `--profile ProfileName`: Specifies an alternative account to use.
 `--save SaveName`: Specifies an alternative save file to use.

+It is recommended to specify both `--profile` and `--save`; unless your intention is to share the same save file between multiple accounts (co-op with self).

+Note: *This mod will likely get you hacker pooled and (by design) cannot be used to circumvent the hacker pool.*

 ## Features List